freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 ## JavaScript Frameworks
 Most frequently used JavaScript Frameworks are React JS, Angular JS, Create JS, jQuery, nodeJS etc.
 For details follow this [link](https://javascriptreport.com/the-ultimate-guide-to-javascript-frameworks/).

+Javascript in simple terms - It will give life and motion to a html file / websites.